xmtp/xmtp-dot-org/docs/dev-concepts/start-building.md

       <img src={badgingorb} style={{width:"200px"}}/>

+## Performance best practices

+Follow these guidelines to optimize your app’s performance.

+### Architecture

+Architect your app to use a local storage mechanism, such as app storage or a local database, to serve as the primary source of truth for message data.

+Build your app to:

+1. Initially retrieve and store existing message data to local storage, making the data accessible with little performance burden.
+2. Asynchronously load new and updated message data from the network as needed.

+### Cache the conversation list

+Caching the conversation list can improve performance of `client.conversations.list()` by up to 90%.

+### Page through messages

+Page through mesages instead of fetching them all at the same time.

+### Compress message content

+Compress message content using a supported compression algorithm.

+### Serialize and securely store decoded messages

 ## Test your app

 Test your app before going live.
 Here's a list of recommended test cases.